uk000/goto/README.md

 The server starts with a single http listener on the bootstrap port (given as a command line arg, defaults to 8080).
 It exposes listener APIs to let you add/manage additional HTTP/TCP listeners.
 The ability to launch and shutdown listeners lets you do some chaos testing.
 All listener ports respond to the same set of API calls, so any of the HTTP APIs described below as well as runtime traffic proxying can be done via any active HTTP listener, and any TCP operation can be performed on any active TCP listener.

 Adding TLS cert and key for a listener using `/cert` and `/key` API will configure the listener for serving HTTPS traffic when it's opened/reopened.
-An already opened HTTP listener can be reopened as HTTPS listener by configuring TLS certs for it and calling `/reopen`.
+An already opened listener can be reopened as a TLS listener by configuring TLS certs for it and calling `/reopen`.

 #### See TCP Listeners section later for details of TCP features